First Stage of Labor

 The second stage of labor starts when your cervix is fully

-dilated to 10 centimeters.
+dilated.
 Contractions will be very strong and

 painful, will last about 60 seconds, and will come at intervals of